neilmshah/foodstagram/projectJournal.md

 - UpdateLikeCount API (SNS)
 - Integrate frontend react Timeline page with all APIs
 - Dockerize and deploy all services to AWS

+### Shabari
+- Mongodb cluster setup with replication and sharding in private AWS instances.
+- Code to publish to SNS topics
+- API Gateway setup to expose the REST APIs for operations
+- Frontend to POST Comments, Likes and read them for each picture.